Introduction

 Embracing Uncertainty

 Scientists have worked for decades to try to create intelligence in computers.
 Traditional approaches relied on hand-crafted solutions and had limited applicability.
-New techniques being developed at Microsoft Research Cambridge and other institutions around the world, are based on computers which can learn for themselves by analysing large sets of data.
+New techniques being developed at Microsoft Research Cambridge and other institutions around the world, are based on computers which can learn for themselves by analyzing large sets of data.
 This capability is known as machine learning.

-By embracing the mathematics of uncertainty, we are able to create machines that can learn from data.
 The Clinical Drug Trial demonstration is a simple example which illustrates the use of probabilities to model the results of a trial for a new drug.
 We see how the probabilities change as we show more data to the computer.
 Such changes in the probabilities correspond to a reduction in uncertainty as the computer learns from the data.

 The Movie Recommender demonstration provides a practical example of how probabilities and machine learning can be applied to the problem of recommending movies to people based on ratings they have given to other movies which they have already seen.
 This data is combined with the recommendations made by lots of other people, and allows the computer to work out, for any new movie, the probability that the user will like it.